 By 1995, four beginner trails had been cut, many fan guns were installed on towers, and Roy had purchased a large tranche of equipment from Magic Mountain; this equipment included a triple chair which quickly replaced the Summit Double.
 The remainder of the equipment was sold back to Magic for more than the auction price.
 This deal funded the expansion of the Main Lodge in 1995.
 As a 12-year-old, Jon Schaefer fondly remembers going to Magic and meeting the old European founder and the days he spent watching crews pull equipment from the hill, and as a 15-year-old, he remembers staining the window sills on the lodge addition late into the night, hours before opening.

 Most importantly, countless kids learned the lifelong skills of winter action sports, and many were provided similar opportunities as what Roy experienced in his life, as they spread across the country and world after learning how to ski or snowboard at Berkshire East.
-Berkshire East may be a modestly sized-mountain in Western Massachusetts, but because of the quality of the kids that have grown up in the hilltowns and called Berkshire East home, its reputation is large.
+Berkshire East may be a modestly sized-mountain in Western Massachusetts, but because of the quality of the kids and families that have called Berkshire East home, its reputation is large.

 For the four Schaefer kids and their best friend/brother, Gery Benedetti, son of longtime business manager Katie Benedetti, the sport provided lots of off-season, ski-related travel to Europe, South America, New Zealand, and Australia.
 The boys achieved a level of racing to remain competitive, and off-season travel was a prerequisite for ski racing success.Most impactful was what the kids brought home with them.